Ps4lmmy/Settting-up-a-virtual-home-lab/walkthrough.md

 In this setup I will be using Oracle VM VirtualBox because it is compatible with both Windows and Linux, but you can use any you want.
 The steps will nearly be identical to other virtualization software.

-Downloading and Installing VirtualBox
+<b>Downloading and Installing VirtualBox</b>
-Download Oracle VM VirtualBox by clicking here.
+<i>Download Oracle VM VirtualBox</i> by clicking [here](https://www.oracle.com/uk/virtualization/technologies/vm/downloads/virtualbox-downloads.html).
 Once the download completes, I launched the installation.

 <img src="Folder/VirtualBox-Install.jpg">